danbouk/censusstories/_drafts/2018-06-15-tenements.md

 [eventually compare red-line maps to Sanford maps to Hull House maps; or think about the way the 1940s photography walked off to the rural west, but the census did not...]

-accomany Kenn and stroll through Furedi's building and the people who live there... (talking about enumerator instructions)...can link back to this post talking about race/ethnicity etc.

-talking about PR: look back Rodriguez article to explain why this early group came to NYC...